-If you watched Dr. Sanjay Gupta’s Weed 5: The CBD Craze, you might have heard new language around quality standards as it relates to the CBD industry.
-Dr. Gupta explored the CBD industry today and shared some crucial information – including how important it is that consumers educate themselves about how to identify quality CBD while regulation evolves.
+If you’ve ever watched Dr. Sanjay Gupta’s Weed 5: The CBD Craze, you might have heard a new language around quality standards as it relates to the CBD industry.
+Dr. Gupta explored the CBD industry and shared some crucial information, including how important it is that consumers educate themselves about how to identify quality CBD while regulation evolves.

-This has been a core tenet of ours since we started our company many years ago; to do what is right for our family of customers.
-That means continually ensuring we’re best in class and establishing standards more stringent that the industry requires of us.
-Earlier this year the U.S. Hemp Authority announced their U.S. Hemp Authority™ certification program.
-The U.S. Hemp Authorityexplains:
+This has been a core tenet of ours since we started our company many years ago—to do what is right for our family of customers.
+That means continually ensuring we’re best-in-class and establishing standards more stringent than the industry requires of us.
+Earlier this year, the U.S. Hemp Authority announced its U.S. Hemp Authority™ certification program.
+The U.S. Hemp Authority explains:

-Dr. Gupta and the experts he interviewed from Consumer Reports and academic institutions suggested requesting a Certificate of Analysis (COA) from a third-party source for all CBD products you intend to consume.
+Dr. Gupta and the experts he interviewed from Consumer Reports and academic institutions suggested requesting a Certificate of Analysis (CoA) from a third-party source for all CBD products you intend to consume.
 We agree!
-These tests are incredibly important because hemp is a remediation crop meaning anything that touches the crop has the potential to appear in final products produced from the crop.
-Consider this: if harmful pesticides, herbicides and fungicides are used in vicinity of hemp cultivation, like glyphosate, your CBD oil could have residual chemicals in it.
+These tests are incredibly important because hemp is a remediation crop, meaning anything that touches the crop has the potential to appear in final products produced from it.
+Consider this: if harmful pesticides, herbicides, and fungicides are used in the vicinity of hemp cultivation (like glyphosate), your CBD oil could have residual chemicals in it.

-- Cannabinoids: These are the naturally occurring compounds found primarily in the flowers and leaves of the hemp plant and in hemp extracts that consumers are seeking today for their health and wellness benefits.
-As such, CBD is the star of the COA.
-Know that a small amount of THC occurs naturally in hemp, but per the 2018 Farm Bill for hemp to be sold in all 50 states, hemp must contain not more than 0.3% THC on a dry weight basis.
-Other cannabinoids, such as CBG, CBN and CBC, are also in our products and a COA will tell you exactly how much of those are present as well.
+Cannabinoids: These are the naturally occurring compounds found primarily in the flowers and leaves of the hemp plant and in hemp extracts that consumers are seeking today for their health and wellness benefits.
+As such, CBD is the star of the CoA.
+Know that a small amount of THC occurs naturally in hemp, but per the 2018 Farm Bill, for hemp to be sold in all 50 states, hemp extracts must contain no more than 0.3% THC on a dry weight basis.
+Other cannabinoids, such as CBG, CBN, and CBC, are also in our products and a CoA will tell you exactly how much of those are present as well.